rebeccalim20/IDAssignment1/README.md

 - Responsive website design :
   - Implemented the flexbox to fit the browser which allow the user to view them in different devices , some parts of the layout may not looks too well fit align properly
   - On the first page the form page scaled down according to the alignment and image were scaled down , form were scaled down as well
-  - On the second page it include the booking , it is align in row , and when the screen is scaled and it will be  align as row
+  - On the second page it include the booking , it is align in row , and when the screen is scaled and it will be  align as column
   - On the third page of the size of the video scaled down fit the device of the device.
 Some parts of the video not scaled properly and need to fix the scaling neatly
-  - On the fourth  page is regarding more about the band , text scaled down and align in column when it reaches certain sizing , the image scaled down as well.
+  - On the fourth  page is regarding more about the band , The  text scaled down and align in column when it reaches certain sizing , the image scaled down as well according to different width.